justinrassier/justinrassier-dot-com/apps/blog/src/content/2023-06-28-stop-unit-testing-your-ngrx-store.md

     // Provides the entire store to the testing modules TestBed.configureTestingModule({
       imports: [HttpClientTestingModule],
+      providers: [
+        TodoFacade,
+        provideStore(),
-      providers: [TodoFacade, provideStore(), provideState(todoFeature), provideEffects(todoEffects)],
+        provideState(todoFeature),
+        provideEffects(todoEffects),
+      ],
     });
     httpController = TestBed.inject(HttpTestingController);
     facade = TestBed.inject(TodoFacade);
   });

   afterEach(() => {
     // Verifies any unmatched HTTP calls will cause your tests to fail.
-This makes sure all HTTP calls are accounted for httpController.verify();
+    // This makes sure all HTTP calls are accounted for httpController.verify();
   });